 Six Word Stories

-Developers tend to start with a very simple “Hello, World” Program to make sure their development environment is wired up correctly.
+Developers tend to start with a very simple “Hello, World” program to make sure their development environment is wired up correctly.
 If you cannot get this simple example program to run, something is wrong.

 But after that program runs, I always seem to start with the same project when I’m trying out any new language or web framework: Six Word Stories.
-It’s a simple application that covers a lot of basics such as database relationships, authorization, and familiar UI concepts.
+It’s a simple application that covers a lot of basics, such as database relationships, authorization, and familiar UI concepts.

 It wasn’t always about being a test bed for frameworks, though.
 The first iteration was a simple Wordpress site.